codespin-ai/codebox/README.md

 1. Create a temporary copy of your workspace directory
 2. Mount this temporary copy in the container instead of your original files
 3. Run commands on the copy, so your original source files are never modified
-4. Clean up the temporary directory **when the workspace token is closed**
+4. Clean up the temporary directory **when the workspace token is closed or the idle-timeout fires**

 Copy mode is useful for: